 3. Court Paperwork

 Parties who represent themselves ("pro se") in Texas will need to file with the court a "petition" to start a divorce or custody case and either a "waiver of service" or an "answer".
 Most Detente clients choose to have the Detente attorney mediator guide them through filling out and filing these initial documents which are fairly straightforward and uncomplicated.
 Later, after all the agreements have been made, they will also need a divorce decree or an order on the custody case to present to the judge to sign to end the marriage or to establish custody between them.
-These are more complicated.
+The mediator can guide the parties to completing these documents themselves which saves money over hiring divorce lawyers.

-In between, a Detente mediator will write for the parties a mediated settlement agreement that includes all the terms of their divorce or custody which is legally binding when both parties sign it.
-A Detente mediator who is an attorney can also assist parties who represent themselves to complete the decree or order by incorporating the provisions of the mediated settlement agreement into excellent, free, publically available forms at www.Texaslawhelp.org for a flat fee of $499.
+In between, a Detente mediator will write for the parties a mediated settlement agreement that includes all the terms of their divorce or custody which is legally binding when both parties voluntarily sign it except under very limited circumstances.
+The Detente attorney-mediator can assist parties who represent themselves to customize the decree or order by incorporating the provisions of the mediated settlement agreement into excellent, free, publically available forms at www.Texaslawhelp.org for a flat fee of $499.
 Or, the parties can hire attorneys (at least one) to do this for them and present it to a judge and pay the attorney(s) separately.
 If parties hire attorneys they will not need the $499 meeting with the mediator.

 In case you wanted to know, the reason a mediator (even if an attorney) does not do the paperwork for the parties is because the mediator is not practicing law when serving as a mediator, which means the mediator does not have a legal duty to represent one party's individual interests over the other party's individual interests.
 So, a mediator who is an attorney cannot serve as a neutral for both parties and also represent one or the other of them to draft these documents.
 However, Texas does allow "self help" for pro se parties which makes it easier and less expensive for them to complete the court paperwork themselves with guidance from the attorney mediator.

 The greatest savings from doing Detente mediation is you avoid the expense of paying lawyers to do what you can do yourselves with our help.
-You are not required to have a lawyer to divorce; but divorce lawyers are welcomed at Detente.
-Having the choice about how or whether divorce lawyers participate while you mediate means you control attorneys' fees.
+You are not required to have a lawyer to divorce; but divorce lawyers are welcome to join you in mediation sessions at Detente.
+Having the choice about how or whether divorce lawyers participate while you mediate means you control lawyers' fees.
 If you choose a mediation-friendly family law attorney who participates offline to help develop solutions, review your agreements, and do legal paperwork, that is fine too!
 We are happy to refer you to attorneys who encourage amicable solutions for families and will not create unnecessary conflict or you may find your own.
+Detente does not receive referral fees or share fees with any other professionals.

 Peace of Mind

 Your Detente attorney-mediator will tell you what the law is, analyze legal issues, and discuss your choices without taking sides.
 If you have your own attorney, he or she can give you individual advice and recommendations for what you should do on any specific issue if you also need that help.
 Please remember the mediated settlement agreement the mediator writes is legally binding when the two of you sign it.
-We suggest you consult with an attorney of your own choosing before you sign any final settlements so you will have the peace of mind of knowing your decisions were smart and well-informed.
+If you wish to do so, please consult with an attorney of your own choosing before you sign any final settlements so you will have the peace of mind of knowing your decisions were smart and well-informed.